jplethier/rubocop-safe_migrations/README.md

 ## TODO

 ### For Updating data in migration rule
-- [ ] Adds check to active record destroy method called on migration
 - [ ] Adds check to active record destroy_all method called on migration
 - [ ] Adds check to active record update_attribute method called on migration
 - [ ] Adds check to active record update_attributes method called on migration